pritom169/devops-a-complete-guide/linux/README.md

 - Hidden files begin with a leading dot (`.`).
 - They are commonly referred to as **dotfiles** in UNIX-based systems.
 - They help ensure critical configuration data remains unobtrusive and protected from casual modification.

+# Software Package

+A software package is a compressed archive that contains all the files required for an application to run, including executables, libraries, configuration files, and metadata.
+Many applications also rely on additional components, known as dependencies, which must be installed for the software to function correctly.
+For example, installing Firefox may require several supporting libraries that must be present on the system.

+Unlike Windows, where a program’s files typically reside in a single directory, Linux distributes application files across multiple system locations such as `/bin`, `/lib`, and others.
+Because these files are spread throughout the file system, manually installing or removing software is impractical and error‑prone.
+This is why Linux relies on package managers, which handle installation, dependency resolution, file placement, and clean removal in a controlled and consistent manner.